 Faulkner & Friends is about a woman who, trying to forget her past, opens a used bookstore in the Irish Channel of New Orleans.
-A recent widow, she is a sad, lonely person, and she envisions this bookstore as a place where people will come to talk about world affairs and books and the writing life, a place that will become a sort of literary salon modeled after the legendary 20th Century bookstore, Shakespeare and Company in Paris.
-The woman does establish a literary community, but it is a community made up of a homeless, elderly African-American woman and her two grandsons, a down-at-the-heels writer who nearly won a prestigious literary award earlier in his life then mysteriously vanished from public view, and various other dreamers and hangers on.
+A recent widow, she is a sad, lonely person, and she envisions this bookstore as a place where people will come to talk about world affairs and books and the writing life, a place that will become a literary salon modeled after the legendary 20th Century bookstore, Shakespeare and Company in Paris.
+The woman establishes a literary community, but it is a community made up of a homeless, elderly African-American woman and her two grandsons, a down-at-the-heels writer who nearly won a prestigious literary award earlier in his life then mysteriously vanished from public view, and various other dreamers and hangers on.
 Tragic things happen to some of these characters, and so the book is really about how they deal with their tragedy, how their hope and faith keep them going, and how that hope and faith ultimately transform them.

 What prepared you to write in your chosen genre?

 I was actually late getting started writing fiction, having been a newspaper reporter for years before trying fiction writing in my late 30s.
 Once started, I wanted to learn as much as possible about how to go about it in the right way.
 I attended three writers’ conferences, enrolled in non-credit creative writing workshops at local universities; and attended graduate classes at LSU in Baton Rouge, earning an MFA in creative writing, all of this in addition to the non-university fiction workshops I’ve participated in for years.
 Even after all this, I find writing literary fiction very difficult.

 Tell us a little about your “real” (non-writing) life.